tachiyomiorg/website/website/src/docs/faq/storage.md

 Backup file name prefixes are unique for the app to avoid potential collisions between forks.

-## Migrating from v0.14.x or ealier
+## Migrating from v0.14.x or earlier

 If you were using the default locations before, then simply select the existing `Tachiyomi` folder.